Trichomoniasis is a sexually transmitted infection (STI). It occurs in teens and adults and affects both men and women.

 What causes trichomoniasis?

-Trichomoniasis is caused by a single-cell parasite called a trichomonad.
+Trichomoniasis is an infection caused by a single-cell parasite called Trichomonas vaginalis.
 The parasite is spread through sexual intercourse, so it’s an STI.

 Who is a risk for trichomoniasis?